triestpa/You-Should-Learn-Regex/README.md

 #### Capture Groups

-You might have noticed something different about the above pattern - we're wrapping the hour and minute capture segments in parenthesis (`( ... )`).
+You might have noticed something new in the above pattern - we're wrapping the hour and minute capture segments in parenthesis (`( ... )`).
 This allows us to define each part of the pattern as a *capture group*.

 Capture groups are one of the most powerful features of Regex, since they allow us individually extract and transforms parts of each matched pattern.

+#### Real-World Example - Time Parsing

 For example, in the above 24-hour pattern, we've defined two capture groups - one for the hour and one for the minute.